keboola/connection-docs/storage/tables/csv-files.md

 ![Screenshot -- Excel Export - KBC Import](/storage/tables/excel-export-3.png)

 ## Output CSV Format
-When you export a table from Storage, the same format is used as for import:
+When you export a table from Storage, the same format is used for import:

 - **Delimiter** is set to comma `,`.
 - **Enclosure** is set double quote `"`.